millsm402/millsm402.github.io/_portfolio/2024-cluster.md

     return ccc, r2
 ```

-This (calculate_ccc) function can then be called within the clustering function below, kmeans_clustering.
+The calculate_ccc function can then be called within the clustering function below, kmeans_clustering.
 This function is the driver — it runs the clustering, calls the first function for CCC, plots results, and returns insights.

 ```python
 def kmeans_clustering(maxiter, var_list, data):